PinoRIP/FunK/README.md

 # FunK
-FunK is a functional testing framework with multiplayer support for Unreal Engine 5
+FunK is a functional testing framework with multiplayer support for Unreal Engine 5.
+This is the plugin.
+The UE-project used to develop is here: [FunKProject](https://github.com/PinoRIP/FunKProject)

 ## TODO (not necessarily in order)
 - Readme.md with setup, usage & concepts